jeff5/very-slow-jython/docs/src/site/sphinx/generated-code/built-in-inheritance.rst

 The layout is only inherited from one ancestor (base), chosen so that all ancestral lines can agree on this layout.
 (If that is not possible, class creation is forbidden.)

+This layout compatibility means that, amongst the bases that contribute to the layout in memory, there must be a strictly linear hierarchy, such that each extends the layout of its base.
-Other attributes may co-exist in the instance dictionary, and methods that manipulate those may come from any ancestor, all lines converging in ``object`` or the same built-in type, which ``PyC`` can inherit.
+Attributes may be contributed to the instance dictionary in any order, and methods that manipulate those may come from any ancestor, but all lines must converge in in ``object`` or some built-in type on this linear spine that determines the layout of ``PyC``.

 The upshot of this is (we may hope) that Python inheritance extending the footprint in memory,